1000001101000/Debian_on_Intel_Terastations/README.md

 * Create a symlink of update_boot.sh in /etc/initramfs/post-update.d/

 ## Fans
-The fan speeds can be monitored/controlled via the IT8721f chip.
-Fortunately, the necessary driver is included with the kernel.
-The fan speed can be adjusted automatically using fancontrol and monitored using lmsensors.
+The fan speeds can be monitored/controlled via the IT87 chip.
+I've made some tweaks to an existing out-of-tree IT87 driver to support all the available fan configurations.

 To set it up manually:
 * install lm-sensors and fancontrol "apt-get install lm-sensors fancontrol"